I get it.

 Athletes Battling Extreme Heat

-Unless you’ve been hiding under a media rock for the last two weeks, you would have heard about the issues that the players (and organisers) are having in Melbourne at the Australian Open.
+In recent years, you would have heard about the issues that the players (and organisers) are having in with professional sporting matches.
+Here’s just one example:

 “Gael Monfils is one of the most athletic and fit players in men’s tennis, but in the closing moments of his second-round match against Novak Djokovic, the Frenchman was staggering around between points at Rod Laver Arena like a punch-drunk boxer.
 ‘I got super dizzy,’ said Monfils, who told the chair official to forget the new rule that requires players to serve within 25 seconds between points.
 ‘I think I had a small heat stroke for 40 minutes.’
 [Jerry Bembry, ESPN]